-- Shelly Beach - Lighthouse Beach - Seven Mile Beach (south of the beach access pathway immediately north of the Lennox Head Surf Club) - Flat Rock Reef located between Angels Beach and Sharps Beach - Pop Dennison Park, Ballina - Lake Ainsworth, Lennox Head - Lake Ainsworth Reserve and immediate foreshore surrounding Lake Ainsworth, Lennox Head - Fire Trail at the end of Camp Drew Road (7(f) Environmental Protection, Coastal Lands) - Sharpes Beach (northern end of Sharpes Beach to 4WD access point on the beach located at the southern end of the Sharpes Beach carpark) during times the beach is patrolled by the Surf Life Saving Association. - Chickiba Lake, north/eastern corner surrounding the migratory and shore birds roosting area - The Serpentine, Ballina - As indicated on Council Signage in various areas
+- Lighthouse Beach Shelly Beach - Seven Mile Beach (south of the beach access pathway immediately north of the Lennox Head Surf Club) - Flat Rock Reef located between Angels Beach and Sharps Beach - pre surrounding Shaws Bay, East Shaws Bay and imm - Lake Ainsworth, Lennox Head - Lake Ainsworth Reserve and immediate foreshore surrounding Lake Ainsworth, Lennox Head - Fire Trail at the end of Camp Drew Road (7(f) Environmental Protection, Coastal Lands) - areas during times the beach is patrolled by Sharpes Beach within 200m of flac the Surf Life Saving Association - Chickiba Lake, north/eastern corner surrounding the migratory and shore birds - The Serpentine, Ballina roosting area - Gawandi - and as indicated on Council Signage in various areas.

 Council has designated several off-leash dog exercise areas across the Shire having with appropriate signage and facilities where owners can allow their pets to exercise off- leash.
 Dog owners must ensure that their properties are adequately fenced to confine their pets and that there is sufficient room and amenity on the premises for the welfare of their dogs.

-Dog owners educated to remove and dispose of their pets' faeces for environmental, health and amenity reasons.

-Roaming dogs must be effectively managed and owners educated about dogs when in a public area other than an in approved off-leash area that their dogs must be under the effective control of a competent person by means of an adequate chain, cord or leash, that is attached to the dog and that is being held by (or secured to) the person.
+environmental, health and amenity reasons.
+Dog poo bag dispensers are publicly Dog owners educated to remove and dispose of their pets' faeces for placed on mair when in a public area other than an in approved off-leash area that their dogs must be under the effective control of a competent person by means of an adequate chain, cord or leash, that is attached to the dog and that is being held by (or secured to) the person.